-

 - (ii) ensure that its personnel comply with FingerprintJS’ and any Sub-processor’s policies and procedures when attending FingerprintJS’ or Sub-processor’s premises, as notified to the Customer by FingerprintJS or Sub-processor.

-- (a) to the extent required by applicable laws, and only for such period and such purposes as required by applicable laws; or
+- (b) to the extent required by applicable laws, and only for such period and such purposes as required by applicable laws; or

-- (b) to the extent that the Customer Personal Data has been archived on back-up systems, provided that FingerprintJS shall securely isolate and protect such Customer Personal Data from any further processing, except to the extent required by applicable law, and purge such Customer Personal Data from the applicable back-up systems in accordance with its normal back-up cycle,
+- (c) to the extent that the Customer Personal Data has been archived on back-up systems, provided that FingerprintJS shall securely isolate and protect such Customer Personal Data from any further processing, except to the extent required by applicable law, and purge such Customer Personal Data from the applicable back-up systems in accordance with its normal back-up cycle.

-- (a) implementing any changes to the Services under clause 4.4;
+- (a) implementing any changes to the Service and Additional Services under Section 4.4;

-- (b) facilitating and contributing to any audits of FingerprintJS under or clauses 8.9(c) and (d) of the Standard Contractual Clauses;
+- (b) facilitating and contributing to any audits of FingerprintJS under Section 6.5 or clauses 8.9(c) and (d) of the Standard Contractual Clauses;

 - (c) facilitating and contributing to any audits of FingerprintJS conducted by a supervisory authority;